 Fulfilling careers and a catalyst for employment

 Livewell Southwest and, by necessity, the communities we serve can only thrive if we have a well-trained, highly-motivated, happy and healthy workforce.
 Many organisations say they listen and learn from their staff, but Livewell Southwest goes further.
 Investing time and effort in engaging our staff and making sure they have a meaningful say in how our organisation is run is a genuine priority.
-Our staff engagement council – “Our Voice” – has representation on our Board and ensure that staff can have a direct influence over things like staff benefits, well-being services and rewards, as well as helping to guide the organisation as a whole.

 Offering fulfilling careers and career-long opportunities is just one of the ways we demonstrate our commitment to being a responsible employer.
 An Education Fund has invested over £400,000 in clinical and non-clinical professional development since 2014 alone, helping staff to hone and develop their skills across a variety of settings.
 A fully-paid nursing scholarship for healthcare assistants, social workers and therapists from the south west, and a pilot nursing associate scheme for Devon, have contributed to a dramatic rise in the number of nursing professionals employed at Livewell Southwest, taking our nurse vacancy rate down to just one per cent, by comparison to the national average of 10 – 20 per cent.